GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/01.401-410/05.The-Lord-Is-My-Shepherd/docs.md

 ---
+title: |
-title: 405.
-The Lord Is My Shepherd
+    405. The Lord Is My Shepherd - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 405.
+The Lord Is My Shepherd.
+The Lord is my Shepherd; no want shall I know;  I feed in green pastures, safe folded I rest;  He leadeth my soul where the still waters flow,  Restores me when wandering, redeems when oppressed,
+    keywords:  |
-    keywords: Church Hymnal, The Lord Is My Shepherd, The Lord is my Shepherd, no want shall I know,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Lord Is My Shepherd, The Lord is my Shepherd, no want shall I know.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 405. THE LORD IS MY SHEPHERD
+####  Church Hymnal 1941,

 ```txt
 1.